dd86k/ddgst/README.md

 [^3]: See `dgst` command
 [^4]: For unknown reasons, openssl prepends filenames with `*`
 [^5]: Possible to do with a [chain of commands](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity#tools_for_generating_sri_hashes), but good luck remembering them.
+[^6]: Turns out there is a b3sum, but that's coming from the official BLAKE3 team, not GNU.